Table of Contents [+/-]

 correspond in a one-to-one fashion with mainline MySQL Server

 releases.
-For example, MySQL Cluster NDB 7.4.4 (as previously noted)
+For example, NDB 7.5.4 (as previously noted) was based on

 Compatibility with standard MySQL 5.7 releases.